|Nutrition Facts (per serving)|

 |Saturated Fat 1g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Thanksgiving, try a unique vegetarian quinoa stuffing recipe the whole family will enjoy.
-With all the traditional stuffing herbs and flavors, this quinoa stuffing smells heavenly while roasting in the oven, plus it has the added bonus of adding some healthy whole grain protein to your vegetarian or vegan Thanksgiving menu.
+This holiday season, try a unique vegetarian quinoa stuffing recipe the whole family will enjoy.
+With all the traditional stuffing herbs and flavors, this quinoa stuffing smells heavenly while roasting in the oven, plus it has the added bonus of adding some healthy whole grain protein to your vegetarian or vegan menu.
 If you follow a vegan diet, be sure to use vegan margarine instead of butter to make this recipe vegan.